A Beginner’s Guide to Rainbow Shark Care

 Natural Habitat

 Rainbow sharks come from the balmy rivers of Indochina having sandy substrates.
-They usually swim at the bottom of the surface of the water.

-As mentioned above, the rainbow shark fishes are fast and active swimmers.
-They love to move around a lot in the tank and like their space.
 Therefore, getting a tank with a lot of horizontal space is necessary for these fish to thrive.

 Typically, adult rainbow sharks should not be kept in tanks smaller than 50 gallons.